Fraud in the public sector costs the taxpayers billions of pounds each year. Losses on this scale impact on the provision of public services.

 - Council tax fraud – giving false information to get discounts or exemptions, not reporting a change in circumstances

-- Business rate fraud – giving false information to get relief, or falsely declaring a property to be empty
+- Non-domestic (business) rate fraud – giving false information to get relief, or falsely declaring a property to be empty

 - Tenancy fraud – giving false information to get housing, unlawful sub-letting, abandonment